jlaird-bio/DNA-to-Protein-Converter/README.md

-DNA-to-Protein-Converter:
+# DNA-to-Protein-Converter:

+> The following script attempts the following:

+> NOTE: This script does not use packages like BIOPYTHON as an exercise in coding efficiency

-> Converts a DNA sequence from a FASTA file in the working directory to six protein sequences based on the six open reading frames
+1. Converts a DNA sequence from a FASTA file in the working directory to six protein sequences based on the six open reading frames

-> Prints those protein sequences
+2. Prints the protein sequences

-> Change the path to meet the needs of your specific directory
+3. Change the path to meet the needs of your specific directory